-In honor of National Best Friends Day being this week, we’re sharing the story of two of our most dedicated SBC volunteers: Dan Rhoads and John Henry.
+In honor of National Best Friends Day this year, we interviewed two of our most dedicated SBC volunteers: Dan Rhoads and John Henry.
 Though their backgrounds are in some ways quite opposite (“yin and yang,” as they say), the two met and have formed a strong bond, largely through their joint commitment to blood donation and helping others.

 Dan’s Passion for Blood Donation

 Dan was the first of the pair to join SBC as a donor in October 2011, though he had already been donating and volunteering at another blood center for years.
 Back then, Dan worked at a major technology company, though he retired in 2011 and started volunteering with SBC shortly thereafter.
 While he continued donating often for many years, especially when he became a platelet donor in 2016, blood donation took on a whole new meaning for him in 2017.

 That November, one of Dan’s dear friends, Ron Temple, was diagnosed with acute myeloid leukemia.
 The news came as a shock to everyone who knew and loved him, Dan included.
 Throughout his difficult treatment process, Ron was a regular recipient of blood transfusions since the chemotherapy would decimate his cell counts.
 “It blew me away to see how many pints of blood it takes to treat leukemia patients each week,” Dan said.
 “And when I looked at the hospital’s whiteboard list of names of patients in need of blood, Ron was just one of so many.”

 Desperate to do more to help, Dan worked to create a blood drive in Ron’s honor in 2019 in the last six months he was given to live, but sadly Ron didn’t make it to see the blood drive realized.
 However, the drive was and still is held in Ron’s honor.
 Driven by his love for his friend as well as his commitment to helping others, Dan continues to coordinate drives, donate platelets and volunteer as much as possible.